microsoft/rushstack/api/node-core-library.filewriter.write.md

 # FileWriter.write method

 Writes some text to the given file handle.
 Throws if the file handle has been closed.
-Behind the scenes it uses \`fs.writeSync()\`.
+Behind the scenes it uses `fs.writeSync()`<!-- -->.

 **Signature:**
 ```javascript